eamena-project/eamenaR/README.md

 |:--------------|:------------------------------------|:-----------------|:------------------------------------|:-------|----------:|
 |EAMENA-0164943 |d4feb830-10c7-4d80-a19e-e608f424be4c |COMPONENT-0000144 |28af281c-e4b9-44ac-aa98-2608581b7540 |Room    |         28|

-To retrieve the Heritage places' information about Rooms and Stables create a dataframe to store this data, and run a loop stament over Heritage Places and types of Built components:
+To retrieve the Heritage places' information about Rooms and Stables, create a dataframe to store this data, and run a loop stament over Heritage Places and types of Built components:

 ```
 hps <- c("EAMENA-0164943", "EAMENA-0164937", "EAMENA-0164905")